 - Yoga for blokes - 30 mins beginners' guides specifically for men from Man Flow Yoga

-- More yoga with videos (including some focusing on specific areas) from yoga with Adriene or podcasts from the Breathing Tree
+- Yet more yoga with videos (including some focusing on specific muscles) from yoga with Adriene or podcasts from the Breathing Tree

 You may also want to check out a free 14 day trial to stream, cast or download Les Mills video workouts